ni/systemlink-operations-handbook/CONTRIBUTING.md

 ## Authoring Handbook Chapters

 - Review **chapter-template.md** and use as a starting point and reference to the structure and style of the handbook.
-- To add a chapter, update the `arrange` section in `handbook/.pages` in this repository to reference the new chapter directory.
+- To add a chapter, update the `nav` section in `handbook/.pages` in this repository to reference the new chapter directory.

 ## Upgrading Python Dependencies